NOAA-GSL/GeoFLOW/README.md

 ```

 3. Configure your system to have the proper libraries visable to the CMake build system:
-**Note:** These are environment variables used by CMake and not part of the GeoFLOW application
+**Note:** These rules and variables used by CMake and not part of the GeoFLOW application
     - Boost
         - CMake will check BOOST_ROOT then system paths for Boost libraries
     ```console